 Students may request excused absence for personal, emergency, compassionate, professional, or health-related reasons.
 Excused absences will not be retroactively approved; except in verifiable emergency situations.
-Such requests for approval should be submitted in writing withing 24 hours of the absence.
+Such requests for approval should be submitted in writing within 24 hours of the absence.
 Absences are generally for a short duration of one or two days.
-Absences greater than five academic days may require a student to request a leave of absence or a personal withdrawal.
-Student should seek excused absences from their DSME or Regional Deans in years 3 & 4 who will report to the Associate Dean for Clinical Educational Affairs.
+Student should seek excused absences from their DSME or Regional Deans in years 3 & 4 who will report to the Associate Dean for Academic & Clinical Educational Affairs.

 In addition to other activities required on a rotation, students may be asked to perform history and physicals (H&P's), either in a regional hospital site or at some other location assigned by the preceptor or rotation coordinator (e.g. physician's office, nursing home).
 The preceptor, house officer, or attending must review, comment, and sign all H&P's performed by the student doctor.
 It is the student's responsibility to request and receive feedback from supervising physicians about history taking and physical examination skills so that performance of H&P's becomes a beneficial learning experience.